hughobrien/psu-constitution/README.md

 	2. The PSU Council.

-	3. Fifty Members of the population of the PSU.
+	3. Fifty members of the population of the postgraduate population.

-		1. If being requested by Fifty members of the population, the submission must be made in writing and signed by the Fifty members of their own free will, where that submission is directed to the President.
+		1. If being requested by fifty members of the postgraduate population, the submission must be made in writing and signed by the fifty members of their own free will, where that submission is directed to the President.

-		2. Should the meeting be requested in writing by Fifty members to the President, the President must call a Special EGM within fifteen days from receiving that request.
+		2. Should the meeting be requested in writing by fifty members to the President, the President must call a Special EGM within fifteen days from receiving that request.

 6. Should it be required, by-elections for vacant posts on the Executive Committee or on Council can be sought.